 For social and humanistic observers, issues of how automated systems encode and/or subvert relational dynamics of society abound.
 Concerns for how people are judged and treated, and the subtle ways in which automated systems enable and perpetuate these treatments, show up in attention to questions of fairness, taste, equity, and care, for instance.
 By shifting effort, automation changes human interactions and relations.

-Ethnographic work, as demonstrated by the authors in this capsule, deftly exposes where and how these shifts emerge and how they are responded to.
+Ethnographic work, as demonstrated by the authors in this collection, deftly exposes where and how these shifts emerge and how they are responded to.
 Ethnographers are deeply attuned to the contextual realities of the people and practices they explore, realities that are dynamic and, as we see in these works, have no neutral standing.
 Rather, central to any system of automation are questions of how value is constituted and subverted, what counts, for whom, and when.
 These works reveal how unstable and evolving the answers to these questions are.

 Tutorial: Ethics in Data-Driven Industries, Emanuel Moss and Friederike Shüür (2019).
 In their tutorial, Moss and Schuur provide a laser sharp focus on the ways data work is automated through machine learning and artificial intelligence (ML/AI), to show how the automation of categorization and thus meaning and action are produced.
 Revealing the categorical messiness of this data work, they highlight the challenges in accomplishing an ethical and fair state.
 ML/AI systems are unavoidably gated by measures of performance which demand tradeoffs.
 Do you want more accuracy (precision), and thus potentially the non-inclusion of some data, or more inclusivity (recall), but with less accuracy, for instance?
 The answers to a question such as this are not only highly contextual in nature, but also dynamic, as the information and action needs and expectations change as the system is deployed and redeployed across different settings.